main tour:

 Tour Pricing:

 All tour prices are subject to change without notice, at any time.
 All prices based on double room occupancy.
-Those people that use a credit card for payments a 3% conveyance fee will be added to the tour price.
-We reserve the right to change tour prices if necessary without prior notice.
+We reserve the right to change tour prices if it becomes necessary and is beyond our control.
+If payments are made by credit card a 3% conveyance fee will be added.